gokberkgunes/hugo-personal-website/content/posts/italizing-mathematical-expressions/index.md

 **NOTE:** Prefer using `siunitx` package when writing units.

-#### Upright Greek Letters and Upright Special Letters
+### Upright Greek Letters and Upright Special Letters
+#### XeLaTex and LuaLatex
-Please note that Greek letters and special letters like partial operator is not as straightforward as shown above.
+Note that Greek letters and special letters like partial operator is not as straightforward as shown above.
 In order to get them right, we should follow this answer on Stack Exchange[^1].
-Please beware that this approach will not work with `pdftex`, prefer either `XeLaTeX` or `LuaLaTeX`.
 ```text
 \usepackage{unicode-math}